Pumpkin Spice Cake

 Spice Blend Adjustments

-If you have a jar of pumpkin pie spice on hand, you can substitute 2 teaspoons of it for the cinnamon, cloves, ginger, and nutmeg in the batter.
-It won’t be identical (most blends are heavier on the cinnamon and lighter on the ginger), but it’ll get you to a similar flavor with less measuring.
+You can use 2 teaspoons of pumpkin pie spice in place of the cinnamon, cloves, ginger, and nutmeg in the other batter ingredients, if you have that jar sitting in your pantry.
+It won’t be exact (a lot of blends are heavier on the cinnamon and lighter on the ginger), but it will get you close enough for less measuring.

 Make It Gluten-Free